DuckyBlender/duckgpt-discord/README.md

 # Discord AI Chatbot

-This is a Discord chatbot that uses the OpenAI GPT-4 model to generate responses to user messages.
-The bot can process both text and image inputs and provide relevant and creative replies.
+This is a personal Discord bot which can generate responses to images using the [OpenAI API](https://openai.com/).
+It is built using the [Serenity](https://github.com/serenity-rs/serenity) Discord library.
+This bot is not intended for public use, but feel free to use it as a reference for your own projects.

 ## Features